sunflowerdeath/minibook/README.md

 ## Props

 ### title

-Type: `string`
+Type: `ReactNode`

-### sections
+### items

-Type: `array<Section>`
+Type: `Array<Item>`

+Item can be a section or a story.

-Section – object with the following properties:
+Sections have the following properties:

 -   name `string` – Section name
-- stories `object<Story>` – Stories of the section, an object where keys are URLs of the stories and values are stories
-- component `Component` – React component that will be displayed in stories
+-   items `Object<Item>` – Section items

-Story – object with the following properties:
+Stories have the following proerties:

 -   name `string` – Story name
 -   description `string` – Story description
+-   component `Component` – React component that will be rendered
-- props `object` – Props for the section's component
+-   props `object` – Props for the component
-- render `(Component, props) => node` – Custom render function
+-   render `(Component, props) => ReactNode` – Custom render function
 -   src `string` – URL of the page to be displayed in the iframe
+-   markdown - Markdown document

 ## License